isaacmaffeis/evosuite-tutorial/examples/asm/RegistroDiCassa-1.2.0/evosuite-warehouse/v002/README.md

 Generating test for RegistroDiCassav4 with evosuite 1.2.0 using DynaMOSA search.
 - version with setters

-In this version the result is slightly better, we've increased the branch coverage to 87% from 84%
+In this version the result is slightly better, we've increased the branch coverage to 82% from 77%, also the most important thing is that it covers almost all the rules well, compared to version 1.0.6

 In this example I saw that the Java class with setters performs better with the DynaMOSA algorithm, while the step function with args version works better with random search.